 Unit in charge of maintaining the chlorine system for 120 wells on island.
 They are responsible in chlorine repairs, overhaul chlorine equipment, preventive and corrective maintenance.

-Chemical Enhanced Primary Treatment Facility in charge in the proper operation and maintenance to comply with NPDES permit.
-This facility treats at average daily flow of 5.5 mgd and disposes of all solids generated at the Layon Landfill.
+Chemical Enhanced Primary Treatment Facility Upper Tumon and Dededo is in charge in the proper operation and maintenance to comply with National Pollutant Discharge Elimination System (NPDES) permit.
+This facility treats at average daily flow of 5.51 MGD and disposes of all solids generated at the Layon Landfill.

-Primary Treatment Facility with Chemical Enhanced Primary Treatment Facility Upgrade Project scheduled for completion Dec.
-2013.
+This plant located in the village of Hagatna is a Primary Treatment Facility with Chemical Enhanced Primary Treatment.
+In 2014 enhancement to treatment process was completed.
 The primary role of the staff is the proper operation and maintenance of this facility to comply with NPDES permit.
-This facility treats at average daily flow of 5.8 mgd and disposes of all solids generated at the Layon Landfill.
+This facility treats at average daily flow of 5.8 MGD and disposes of all solids generated at the Layon Landfill.

-• Agat – Secondary Treatment facility with average daily flow of 800,000 gpd
+• Agat-Santa Rita – Secondary Treatment facility with average daily flow of approximately 1 MGD

-• Umatac – Lagoon facility with average daily flow of of 200,000 gpd
+• Umatac – Lagoon facility with average daily flow of of 500,000 GPD.

-• Inarajan – Lagoon facility with average daily flow of of 60,000 gpd
+• Inarajan – Lagoon facility with average daily flow of 100,000 GPD.

-This section is responsible for the daily operations of 77 pump stations and responding to wastewater trouble calls such as SSOs.
+This section is responsible for the daily operations of 78 pump stations and responding to wastewater trouble calls such as SSOs.
 This section is divided into 3 districts, North, Central, & South relative to the island.
 The Northern district manages 22 pump stations that flow both to the NWWTP and The HWWTP.
 The Central district manages 27 pump stations which all flow to the HWWTP.
-Finally the Southern district manages 28 pump stations which contribute flow to the 4 Southern WWTPs.
+Finally the Southern district manages 28 pump stations which contribute flow to the 4 Southern Wastewater treatment plants.

 FOG stands for Fats, Oil and Grease.
 Grease is the common term for animal fats and vegetable oils.
 Why is FOG A Problem?
 When grease enters our sewer system, it acts much the same way as it does when it sticks to your pots and pans – it collects on the pipe walls and builds up until there is a clog.
 When a sewer line clogs, the pressure has to be released somewhere.
 Generally this is the lowest point available – which may mean backing up into the establishment that caused the grease, or in another building between there and the back-up.
 The sewage may also find a manhole and overflow – in which case it is not only a serious public health hazard, but if it gets into a storm drain and into the ocean, it’s an environmental problem as well.